 - The chronic form progresses more slowly.
 A chancre appears at the bite site.
 Early symptoms include intermittent fever, swelling in the lymph nodes, and an itchy rash.
 Months to years later, slowly progressive symptoms indicating brain and spinal cord involvement occur causing increasing sleepiness, coma, and death.

 Coma and death may occur if left untreated.

 The best way to prevent infection is by avoiding areas that are known to be heavily infested with tsetse flies and relocating when tsetse flies are encountered.
 Tsetse flies are attracted to bright clothing (especially blue) and can bite through thin clothing.
 Travelers should wear light-colored clothes (but not blue) made from thick material.
-Insect precautions (See Insect Precautions) are only marginally effective against tsetse flies but significantly effective against disease-carrying mosquitoes, such as those that carry malaria.
+Insect precautions are only marginally effective against tsetse flies but significantly effective against disease-carrying mosquitoes, such as those that carry malaria.
 Avoid proximity to animals, including those in game parks or on farms.
-No vaccine is available, and there are no safe preventive drugs.
+No vaccine is available, and no safe preventive drugs exist.
+See Insect Precautions.

 Need for Medical Assistance

-Travelers, expatriates, and immigrants coming from endemic countries who suspect that they may have been infected should seek immediate medical assistance.
+Travelers, expatriates, and immigrants coming from endemic countries who suspect that they may have been infected should seek immediate medical assistance; untreated infection is fatal.
 Report any intermittent fever, especially if accompanied or preceded by an ulcerative skin lesion, swollen glands, or rash.
 Inform health care providers of the travel itinerary so they can determine whether any risk areas were transited.
 Early diagnosis is vital.
 Treatment during the early stages is effective and reasonably well tolerated.
 Treatment in the later stages, however, requires the use of very powerful drugs that may cause harmful side effects.